The Latest: Obama, Longoria join vaccine social media chat

 The doctor also says those attending indoor sporting events, like the NBA playoffs starting this week, should follow the masking policies of the arena.

 In a statement Friday, Gavi said the deal was made “with the goal” of the 200 million vaccines being made available this year.
-This week, the U.N. initiative known as COVAX suffered a major setback when its biggest supplier, the Serum Institute of India, announced it won't export any more vaccines until the end of the year.
-Instead, India will deal with the explosive surge in infections and need for vaccines on the subcontinent.
+Earlier this week, the U.N. initiative known as COVAX suffered a major setback when its biggest supplier, the Serum Institute of India, announced it would not be exporting any more vaccines until the end of the year, in order to deal with the explosive situation on the subcontinent.

 “As a one-dose vaccine, the J&J vaccine has particular relevance for places with difficult infrastructure,” said Gavi CEO Dr. Seth Berkley.
 Gavi said it is still in discussions with J&J to buy another 300 million vaccines for next year.

-Still, J&J has suffered multiple production problems in the U.S. and Europe and regulators earlier paused the use of the vaccine to investigate reports of a very rare blood clot.
-Officials concluded the advantages outweighed the risks.
+Still, J&J has suffered multiple production problems in the U.S. and Europe and regulators earlier paused the use of the vaccine to investigate reports of a rare blood clot.
+Officials concluded there were rare instances of unusual blood clots linked to the shot but that its advantages outweighed the risks.

+The U.S. Food and Drug Administration shut down the production of J&J vaccines at one company in April after finding serious quality control problems.

-MADRID — Spain is lifting its restrictions on travelers from the Britain on Monday, saying the tourists play a key role in the Spanish economy.
+MADRID — Spain is lifting its restrictions on travelers from the United Kingdom beginning Monday, saying British tourists play a key role in the Spanish economy.

 Spanish authorities published the rule change in the government gazette Friday.
 Restrictions on travel from Japan were also lifted.